fadingreality1/Multi-user-Task-tracker-webapp-using-django/README.md

+# Disclaimer

+I acknowledge the fact that while logging in, there are errors which i am facing and any suggestions are welcomed.

 # Multi User Task Tracker

 This web application allows users to register and create task lists with deadlines.
 Once a task is completed, users can mark it as done and also delete it if necessary.
 Users have the option to update their profiles or delete their profiles from the database.